 He went to the door and pushed.
 It swung open, easily.
 A further indication that his original theory had not been correct.
 Reuben knew from long experience that prisons tended not to have unlocked doors.

 Having reached the window, he measured the narrow gap in the stone wall with a practiced eye.
-Too narrow for him to climb through, damn!
+Too narrow for him to climb through—damn!
 Well, at least he could have a look where he was.
 Maybe that would give him a hint as to who was holding him and why they had brought him here.

 Reuben had a very bad feeling about his current situation.
 If people took good care of you, that usually meant they wanted you to live so that they could have the pleasure of torturing or enslaving you later.
-Personally, he wasn't up for either of these options.
+Personally, he wasn't up for either of those options.

 He frowned.
 Why had the girl played any role in his dreams?
 The girl he had robbed only today?
 Normally, only his torturous days in the dungeon plagued him.
 Nevertheless, he could have sworn that for a minute he saw her face floating above his.
 Why was that?
 Well, she had been a pain in the ass.
 Maybe, he thought with a wry smile, enough of one to be lumped in with his other nightmares.

 Shaking his head, he berated himself.
 These useless meanderings got him nowhere.
 The girl was long gone and he was awake now.
-His only aim was to get out of this place, quick, and if possible, alive.
+His only aim was to get out of this place, quickly, and if possible, alive.

 When you are fighting for the freedom of your people, falling in love with your enemy is not a great idea.
 Or is it?
 Ayla has to defend her castle and her people all on her own, with nobody to help her but a dark warrior she hates with all her heart.